When it comes to birds, many species can make for a great pet. They’re all unique in their own way, which is the best part.

 Training your conure is also relatively simple.
-Just make sure to keep its cage or aviary in a quiet room with no distractions so it can concentrate.
+Just make sure to keep the cage or aviary in a quiet room with no distractions so they can concentrate.
 They are smart enough to learn tricks from some basic training tools such as clickers.

 Some conures can be taught to mimic human speech, dance (when trained with dancing toys), and so much more!

-Cockatiels are cooky birds, recognizable by their crest.
+Cockatiels are kooky birds, recognizable by their crest.
 They are originally from the mainland of Australia, though their popularity has transported them across the globe.